nikkifurls/onyxbeautybar/themes/onyxbeautybar/readme.txt

 == Copyright ==

-Twenty Twenty-Three WordPress Theme, (C) 2022-2023 WordPress.org Twenty Twenty-Three is distributed under the terms of the GNU GPL.
+Onyx Beauty Bar WordPress Theme, (C) 2022-2023 WordPress.org Onyx Beauty Bar is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by